Space and Aerospace

 Applying technologies to the Space and Aerospace industry.

-For composite parts, Optimec uses 3DEXPERIENCE CATIA and ABAQUS to design and analyze ply layup definition and strength ensuring quality and performance.
+For composite structures, we leverage 3DEXPERIENCE CATIA and ABAQUS to define and analyze ply layups, validating strength, durability and performance.

-Finally, impact and ballistic analyses are performed using ABAQUS using the explicit dynamic solver to verify defence products penetration resistance.
-This solver is also successfully used to simulate impacts and drop tests of any products.
+Finally, we conduct impact and ballistic analyses using ABAQUS explicit dynamic solvers to verify penetration resistance for defense applications.
+The same methodology is applied to simulate impact events and drop tests aerospace components.